Ph-IRES/workshop_data-analysis/statistics/model_fitting/fixed_models_binom/README.md

           alpha = alpha_sig)
 ```

 Again, we can use `summary()` to view the estimated marginal means.
-Note that we set `type="response"` so that the units would be in terms of our response variable, the probability of being male, and thus, have changed sex.
+Note that we set `type="response"` so that the units will be in terms of our response variable, the probability of being male (0-1), and thus, having changed sex.
 The estimated marginal means are returned for the mean length observed in the whole data set, 116 mm.
 The `prob` column

 ```r
 # emmeans back transformed to the original units of response var
 summary(emmeans_model,
         type="response")
 ```

+Table 1.
+Now we are getting somewhere.
+In this estimated mariginal means table, we see that at 116 mm, the probability that a fish is male from Buenavista is 60.44% (CI95 = 31.9 - 83.3%), whereas the probability is 5.88% (CI95 = 0.4 - 49.2%) in Dumaguete, and is 87.65% (CI95 = 69.8 - 95.6%) in San Juan.

 	total_length_mm location             prob     SE  df asymp.LCL asymp.UCL
 				 116 Buenavista, Bohol  0.6044 0.1442 Inf   0.31899     0.833